ZurichNLP/mbr/README.md

 ### Optimizations
 MBR decoding is notoriously slow. **mbr** implements some optimizations:
 - Cached encoder outputs: For encoder-decoder models, the encoder outputs are computed only once and reused during sampling.
+- Optimized ChrF metric: [fastChrF](https://github.com/jvamvas/fastChrF) is used by default, which is a streamlined ChrF variant for MBR, implemented in Rust.
+- Optimized COMET metric: Inspired by [Amrhein & Sennrich (2022)](https://aclanthology.org/2022.aacl-main.83/), `CometMetricRunner` caches sequence embeddings and reuses them for all pairwise comparisons.
-- Cached metric: The metric is computed only once for each unique sample–reference pair (since there will be duplicate samples and references).
+- Cached metrics: Most metrics are computed only once for each unique sample–reference pair (since there will be duplicate samples and references).
-- Optimized COMET metric: Inspired by [Amrhein & Sennrich (2022)](https://aclanthology.org/2022.aacl-main.83/), sequence embeddings are cached and reused for all pairwise comparisons.

 ## Example scripts